eerkela/bertrand/docs/source/motivation.rst

     dtype: float64

-As we can see, pandas doesn't even emit a warning about the precision loss we discussed earlier.
-If we reverse the conversion, we can see why this could be a problem:
+As we can see, pandas doesn't even emit a warning about the precision loss we demonstrated earlier.
+If we reverse this conversion, we can see why that could be a problem:

 .. doctest::